w3f/Grants-Program/docs/T&Cs.md

 ## 4. Procedure

-To apply for the Web 3.0 Foundation Open Grants Program, your application shall fulfill the following criteria:
+To apply for the Web 3.0 Foundation Grants Program, your application shall fulfill the following criteria:

 -  it shall be a software-based project, which contributes to the advancement of the Polkadot ecosystem;
 -  the total amount of funding requested for the project shall be below USD  30,000 and USD 100,000 for follow-up grants at the time of submission;